BloomGameStudio/BloomDiscordBot/README.md

 # Commands

 The following commands can be used to create, edit, and publish drafts.
 All commands start with $.
+The $ symbol is being used as ! currently conflicts with the existing OK Bloomer bot.

 **Vote Draft:**